ksw1984/home-energy-monitoring/README.md

   - Build container image (or test container)
   - Run unit tests (from `test/`)
   - On tag: build & push multi-arch images to GHCR (image name in compose: `ghcr.io/ksw1984/home-energy-monitoring:${HOME_ENERGY_VERSION}`)

-If you want, I can add or update a GitHub Actions workflow to build/push multi-arch images.

 ---